-Under our law, the only authority who can review the merits of the case and question the justice of a verdict which has any evidence to support it, is the trial judge.
+Under our law, the only authority who can review the merits of case and question the justice of inverdict which has any evidence to a port it, is the trial judge.
 The Supreme Court is limited by the Constitution and the correction of errors of law.
-The Supreme Court found in the trial no error of law and determined as a matter of law, and correctly in their judgement, that there was sufficient evidence to sustain the verdict.
+The Supreme Court fou in the trial no error of law and determined as a matter of law, and co rectly in the trial judgement, that there was sufficient evidence to susta the verdict.

-But under our judicial system, the trial judge is called upon to exercise his wise discretion, and he cannot permit a verdict to stand which he believes to be unjust.
-A suggestion in the order over-ruling a motion for a new trial, that the judge was not satisfied with the verdict, would demand a reversal by the Supreme Court.

-In this connection Judge Roan declared orally from the bench that he was not certain of the defendant's guilt - that with all the thought he had put on this case, he was not thoroughly convinced whether Frank was guilty, or innocent - but that he did not have to be convinced - that the jury was convinced and that there was no room to doubt that - that he felt it his duty to order that the motion for a new trial be over-ruled.
+But under our judician system, the trial judge is called upon exercise his wise discretion, and he cannot permit a verdict to stand which he believes to be unjust.
+A suggestion in the order over-ruling motion for a new trial, that the judge was not satisfied with the vero would demand a reversal by the Supreme Court.
+In this connection Judge Roan declared orally from the bench that he was not certain of the defendant's guilt - that with all the thought he had put on this case, he was not thoroughly convinced whether Frank was guilty, or innocent - but that he did not have to be convinced - the the jury was convinced and that there was no room to doubt that - that he felt it his duty to order that the motion for a new trial be over-ru

-This statement was not embodied in the motion over-ruling new trial.
+This statement was not embodied in the motion over-ruling new to

-Under our statute, in cases of conviction of murder on circumstantial evidence, it is within the discretion of the trial judge to sentence the defendant to life imprisonment (Code Section 63).
+Under our statute, in cases of conviction of murder on circumsta evidence, it is within the discretion of the trial judge to sentence th defendant to life imprisonment (Code Section 63).